Integrating Symbolic Reasoning into Neural Generative Models for Design Generation: Experiments

 \section{Experiments}

 Evaluating the performance of SPRING for interior design production involves examining three important aspects of the algorithm: the ability to consistently meet design requirements (i.e., constraints), the naturalness of the Spatial Reasoning Module's spatial predictions, and the realism of the final images produced by SPRING.
-It is important to emphasize that assessing the quality of generated images is a challenging problem in the field, and determining the naturalness of positions and dimensions, independent of aesthetic quality, is even more difficult.
-To tackle these challenges, the first aspect (constraint satisfaction) was evaluated using synthetic data scenarios for precise measurement, while the second and third aspects (quality of images, naturalness of positions and dimensions) were trained on real data.
-To address the known issues with automatic metrics commonly employed in image generation tasks, a human survey was also conducted.
+It is important to emphasize that assessing the quality of generated images is a challenging problem in the field, and determining the naturalness of positions and dimensions, independent of aesthetic quality, is even more difficult. \begin{rev}[11] Furthermore, specific implicit preferences like aesthetics and convenience are hard to measure, and the impact of satisfying constraints on the realism, aesthetics, and naturalness of the generated designs is challenging to assess. \end{rev} To tackle these challenges, the first aspect (constraint satisfaction) was evaluated using synthetic data scenarios for precise measurement, while the second and third aspects (quality of images, naturalness of positions and dimensions) were trained on real data.
+To address the known issues with automatic metrics commonly employed in image generation tasks, a human survey was also conducted. \begin{rev}[11] Essentially, we take a holistic approach by demonstrating that we can learn implicit preferences generally, and then showing that the end products are realistic, aesthetic, and natural through FID and IS scores, as well as our human study. \end{rev}

-Combining all of these experiments, several key conclusions can be drawn: \begin{itemize} \item \textbf{SPRING is better than baselines at producing design scenes that fit the specification}: This is evident from the design adherence experiments (higher position accuracy and object accuracy), as well as the scores in the human study. \item \textbf{SPRING has comparable or superior image quality to baselines}: This is evident from the image quality experiments (similar or better FID and IS scores), the human study, and the targeted spatial reasoning experiment (superior preference accuracy). \item \textbf{SPRING can create complex scenes with zero-shot adapted constraints}: This is demonstrated in the creation of the \texttt{atop} constraint and the images combining it with conjunctions and disjunctions (displayed in Figure \ref{fig:zeroshot}). \end{itemize}
+\begin{rev}[13] Combining all of these experiments, we seek to answer several key questions: \begin{itemize} \item \textbf{Does SPRING produce design scenes that fit the specification better than baselines?}: We evaluate this through design adherence experiments, and through scores obtained in a human study. \item \textbf{Does SPRING have superior image quality to baselines?}: This is evaluated in the image quality experiments using FID and IS scores, the human study, and a targeted spatial reasoning experiment to assess preference accuracy. \item \textbf{Is SPRING easily extensible?}: This is checked by demonstration of zero-shot constraint adaptation, as well as by tested and training an instance of SPRING on an outside domain. \end{itemize} \end{rev}